On this page:

 Admission

-If you are a current student, go to the WINGS Express Major/Minor change request form or talk to your advisor about adding a minor.
+If you are a current student submit a Major/Minor Change Request by logging in to WINGS, then select Student Academics under Your Launchpad, or talk to your advisor about adding a minor.